I Tested Over 20 Bike Comptuers Over the Past 3 Years – These Are the 11 Best Ones!

 The chart below displays the screen sizes of the selected cycling computers.

-A larger screen, such as those found on the Garmin Edge 1040 or Edge 1030 Plus, is more appropriate for navigation but may be less practical for daily use due to their size.
+A larger screen, such as those found on the Garmin Edge 1040 or Edge 1030 Plus, is more appropriate for navigation but may be less practical for daily use due to its size.

 The screen type refers to whether or not the display is touch-sensitive.
 While most bike computers use buttons for control, some models feature a combination of both.